 These revelations cover only the highest peak of this particularly big iceberg.
-In fact, new scholarship suggests that, prior to European contact, the continents of North and South America were not made up of the “unspoilt wilderness” that have populated the fantasies of Europeans, and then European Americans, for centuries.
-Rather, the entire Western Hemisphere, far from being a “New World,” was a vast, engineered, managed, edible landscape tens-of-thousands of years in the making.
-Almost without exception, the hemisphere was a patchwork of small and large farms and orchards, massive game reserves and forests managed for food (a practice called “agroforestry”).
+In fact, new scholarship suggests that, prior to European contact, the continents of North and South America were not made up of the “unspoiled wilderness” that has populated the fantasies of Europeans, and then European Americans, for centuries.
+Rather, the entire Western Hemisphere, far from being a “New World,” was a vast, engineered, managed, edible landscape tens of thousands of years in the making.
+Almost without exception, the hemisphere was a patchwork of small and large farms and orchards, massive game reserves, and forests managed for food (a practice called “agroforestry”).
 So much of the world’s culinary variety began here!

 So the next time you sit down for a meal, even if it’s not Thanksgiving, take a moment to wonder and give thanks to the world’s most accomplished master gardeners, the native peoples of this place we call home.
 Our indigenous peoples first cultivated so much more than just maple.
 And we’re so glad they did.

-If we’ve piqued your interest about the foods our indigenous peoples first cultivated, check out these two books: Braiding Sweetgrass and 1491: New Revelations of the Americas Before Columbus.
+If we’ve piqued your interest in the foods our indigenous peoples first cultivated, check out these two books: Braiding Sweetgrass and 1491: New Revelations of the Americas Before Columbus.

-And if we’ve touched your hearts, know that 5% of all purchases made in the month of November will go to Decolonizing Wealth’s Food and Land Justice Fund to help our native communities, and our other communities of color, access land and the food it helps produce.
+And if we’ve touched your hearts, know that 5% of all purchases made in the month of November will go to Alnôbaiwi, a nonprofit dedicated to preserving Vermont Abenaki cultural heritage.
 We think of it as a big old “thank you” for all of the above.

 If you’d care to join us, buy something today!
 ‘Tis the season, after all!